How to complain

 Stage one: Complaint dealt with by a senior manager

 Initially you may wish to informally contact a senior manager responsible for the area of work where you have a complaint.
 You can write to us by email or letter, or use our contact form.
 Alternatively, if you phone us and say you wish to make a complaint, you will be put through to the officer best able to deal with your concerns.

-As a further option you can email the Authority via our contact form.
-By approaching the Authority in this way, your concerns will be dealt with efficiently and every effort made to resolve your complaint.
-You will be provided with a written reply to email or written informal complaints within 10 working days of receipt.
-This applies to telephone informal complaints that cannot be resolved at the time.
+We will deal with your complaint efficiently and make every effort to resolve it.
+We will provide a written reply to emails or written informal complaints within 10 working days of receipt.
+This also applies to informal complaints made by phone that cannot be resolved at the time.

 Stage two: Complaint dealt with by Management Team